BioPhoton/ngRe/README.md

 Here we will try to list all areas in angular where such helper primitives would be needed.
 The first step is to list all possible situations and a very simple solution for a reactive approach.
-Each area may have different requirements to be more convenient to use in an reactive way.
+Each area may have different requirements to be more convenient to use in a reactive way.

-Every section explains the current _imperative_ aproach as well as the _reactive_ aproach in a simple way.
+Every section explains the current _imperative_ approach as well as the _reactive_ approach in a simple way.
-This should help to understand the problems and get a good overview of the optios and needs for a reactive architecture in angular.
+This should help to understand the problems and get a good overview of the options and needs for a reactive architecture in angular.

-Based on the collected inforamtion we can try to use the explored options to create an elegant solution for the eplored needs.
+Based on the collected information we can try to use the explored options to create an elegant solution for the explored needs.

 Following topics are documented below:
 - Component Bindings
-- Life Ciyle Hooks
+- Life Cycle Hooks

 ## Component Bindings

-As a main requirement for a reactive architecture in current component oriented frameworks is handling properties and events of components.
+As the main requirement for a reactive architecture in current component-oriented frameworks are handling properties and events of components.

-The goal here is to find a unified way to have properties and events as observables integrated in angular.
+The goal here is to find a unified way to have properties and events as observables integrated into angular.

 Here we discuss 3 different types we consider:
 - DomElement